epogrebnyak/weo-reader/README.md

 w.country("DEU", 2018)
 ```

-## Alternative
+## Alternatives

-If you need just the latest data and not the vintages of WEO releases, and you know
+1. If you need the latest data and not the vintages of WEO releases, and you know
-what you are looking for, *dbnomics* is a good choice:
+variables that you are looking for, *dbnomics* is a good choice:
 - <https://db.nomics.world/IMF/WEO>
 - <https://db.nomics.world/IMF/WEOAGG>